 COMMENT & ANALYSIS: And now for something completely different… or at least something less cycling-focused: Dublin City Council are proposing zebra crossings — the first we know of for years.

-The last we know of which was built was where the Italian Quarter:
+The last we know which was built in the city council area was where the Italian Quarter walkway crosses the road at Great Strand Street:

 If you live in Dublin you might not know about it, but zebra crossings have made more than a comeback across the country in the last decade or two.
 There’s now zebra crossings in towns that never had them before.